Chem 065 - Introductory General Chemistry » Winter 2024 » Practice Matter and Energy

 D. the odor of spearmint gum

-E. the combustion of gasoline
+E. the tarnishing of a copper statue

 Question #13